Common rust is a fungal disease affecting maize, wheat and barley crops, causing yield loss, especially under favourable environmental conditions.

 When infected, common rust forms orange-to-brown colour pustules (about 0.5–1.0 mm in diameter).
 The pustules darken over time and contain rust spores.

-Common rust is caused by the Puccinia sorghi pathogen which lands on leaves and infects crops.
-As the fungal disease develops, it transforms into pustules which darken and produce rust spores.
+Common rust is caused by Puccinia sorghi, which lands on leaves and infects crops.
+As the fungal disease develops, it forms pustules that darken and produce rust spores.

-The fungus can only grow and survive on live leaf tissue and appears on crops within 3-4 days of infection, starting as chlorotic (yellowish) flecks or spots on the upper and lower leaf surfaces.
-After infecting a plant, common rust typically produces pustules and spores within 7 to 14 days, leading to rapid secondary infections and potential epidemics spread by wind if conditions are favourable.
+The fungus can only grow and survive on live leaf tissue.
+Symptoms appear on crops within 3-4 days of infection, starting as chlorotic (yellowish) flecks or spots on both leaf surfaces.

-Early signs of common rust can be yellowish flecks on lower leaves.
-Within a few days these form rust-coloured pustules which darken as the disease develops, then fill with cinnamon-coloured spores.
-As the disease matures, it spreads to the rest of the leaves but does not affect sheaths, stalks, ear shanks and husk leaves.
+Early signs of common rust include yellowish flecks on lower leaves.
+Within a few days, these develop into rust-coloured pustules that darken as the disease develops, then fill with cinnamon-coloured spores.
+As the disease matures, it spreads across the rest of the leaves but does not affect sheaths, stalks, ear shanks, or husk leaves.

-Mature lesions can range from about 0.5–1.0 mm in diameter and, in severe cases, cover both sides of the leaf, causing extensive chlorotic spots.
+Mature lesions range from 0.5–1.0 mm in diameter and, in severe cases, cover both sides of the leaf, causing extensive chlorotic spotting.
 This weakens the crop and reduces yields.

-The life cycle of common rust can involve up to five spore stages, which change under certain weather conditions.
-For example, white rust pustules change from buff to white when in high humidity conditions.
+The life cycle of common rust can involve up to five spore stages, which vary depending on certain weather conditions.
+For example, white rust pustules may change from buff to white when in high humidity.

 The life cycle of common rust is somewhat weather-dependent as humid and windy certain conditions encourage the spread of the fungal pathogen.